Imaginativeone-WordPress/WordPress-5-Cookbook/Contents.md

       - [ ] Getting ready
       - [ ] How to do it...
       - [ ] How it works...

-    - [ ] Managing Users and Permissions
+## Managing Users and Permissions
+  - Details
     - [ ] Technical requirements
     - [ ] Enabling new user registrations
       - [ ] Getting ready